mindreframer/golang-devops-stuff/Documentation/api.md

 }
 ```

-The directories TTL can be refreshed by making an update.
+The directory's TTL can be refreshed by making an update.
 You can do this by making a PUT with `prevExist=true` and a new TTL.

 ```sh
 curl -L http://127.0.0.1:4001/v2/keys/dir -XPUT -d ttl=30 -d dir=true -d prevExist=true
 ```

-Keys that are under this directory work as usual, but when the directory expires a watcher on a key under the directory will get an expire event:
+Keys that are under this directory work as usual, but when the directory expires, a watcher on a key under the directory will get an expire event:

 ```sh
 curl 'http://127.0.0.1:4001/v2/keys/dir/asdf?consistent=true&wait=true'